rweberling/rweberling.github.io/teaching/index.md

 ## Literature
 -------

+Though we often imagine reading as a solitary activity, storytelling and literary study have been—and will continue to be—interactive.
+In the courses I teach, student essays, group presentations, and a close reading blog are integrated into class discussions, sharpening our focusing on particular aspects of the text or topic at hand while also allowing conversations to extend throughout the semester.
+For example, one of my World Literature courses dedicated a 4-week-long unit to in-depth discussion and multimedia research around Salman Rusdhie’s Midnight’s Children (1980).
+But we also used the close reading blog to “tag” any [posts related to gender](http://www.ryanweberling.com/citylit2013/category/gender-in-the-city/).
+This allowed us to continue a discussion that began early in the semester (after reading Henrik Ibsen’s A Doll’s House) and return to the subject while revising final papers and reviewing for the exam.
+Together, these sorts of multimodal activities provide the venue for a semester-long process of dialogue and intellectual collaboration.

+As a Graduate Teaching Fellow in Boston University’s English Department, I have designed and taught introductory surveys of modern literature (from Voltaire to Marjane Satrapi) and world literature (from Genesis to Jay-Z).
+While introducing students to important periods and categories of literary history (European Enlightenment, Victorian England, Post-Partition Fiction, Magical Realism), these courses also use topics such as “coming-of-age in the modern world” and “literature in the city” to explore connections between time periods and national literatures.
+By noticing when these connections fail to generate meaning or shared understanding, we get a better sense of both the universality of narrative forms and the gaps or contradictions that shape cultural expression and intercultural exchange.

 ### Courses Taught
 -----

-- EN 141: Introduction to Fiction; Topic: In Our Time—Modernism, Fiction, and History
+- EN 141: Introduction to Fiction

+Topic: In Our Time—Modernism, Fiction, and History

-- EN 125: Reading Modern Literature: Topic: Growing Up Modern
+- EN 125: Reading Modern Literature

+Topic: Growing Up Modern ([Course Blog](http://www.ryanweberling.com/growingupmodern/))

-- EN 121: Reading World Literature; Topic: Literature in the City
+- EN 121: Reading World Literature

-- Seminar Topics: Modernist Fiction and Magazines; Litratures of Civil War from Antigone to Adichie; Fictions of Empire
+Topic: Literature in the City ([Course Blog](http://ryanweberling.com/citylit/))

 ### Comments from Students
 -----